darioncassel/kale/README.md

 ## About

 This project is an experiment in creating a programming language without knowing any of the theory involved.
 I essentially wanted to see where tabula rasa would take me before I took any PL classes.
-I'm probably going to look back at this in a few years and laugh.

-**Warning:** This is a toy project.

 ### Interesting things about Kale

-- Uses postfix notation: ```(1 2 +) # => 3 #```
+- ~~Uses postfix notation: ```(1 2 +) # => 3 #```~~
+    - Removed to facilitate easier disambiguation.
+Wasn't really a feature to begin with.
+- Is entirely stack-based.
 - Is only lisp-like because of the parenthesis; it doesn't actually use s-expressions.
 - Is interpreted to some kind of custom bytecode and then run on a very very simple VM (the kvm?).
 - Only supports integer input, but can output floats.